Yandex Cloud

 terraform apply

-After that, your resources will appear in the specified folder.
+This will create all the resources you need in the specified folder.
 You can check your new resources and their settings in the management console or using this CLI command:

 yc alb load-balancer list